DEAR FRIENDS. IF YOU LIKE THIS TYPE OF CONTENT, SUPPORT SOUTHFRONT WORK:

-Prior to the Maidan “Revolution of Dignity” of 2014, Ukraine’s military existed in a political backwater, suffering from benign neglect as well as corruption and other problems plaguing the Ukrainian state.
-Apart from downsizin, which meant the replacement of divisions by brigades, no modernization was conducted in the years of independence.
+Prior to the Maidan coup of 2014, Ukraine’s military existed in a political vacuum, suffering from benign neglect as well as corruption and other problems plaguing the Ukrainian state.
+Apart from downsizing, which meant the replacement of divisions by brigades, no modernization was conducted in the years of independence.
 While Ukraine did contribute to a variety of international missions, even sending a small contingent to Afghanistan and Iraq, these units came from various elite components of the armed forces.
-The rank-and-file mechanized and armored brigades simply languished under the successive Ukrainian governments.
+The rank-and-file mechanized and armored brigades simply languished under successive Ukrainian governments.

 Kiev’s bid to mobilize its military resources after 2014 has enjoyed mixed fortunes.
-On the one hand, Ukraine did benefit from massive stockpiles of relatively modern weapons left from the Soviet era.
-They meant a seemingly inexhaustible supply of weapons and spare parts to flesh out existing units and stand up new ones.
-In practice, however, the neglect of stored equipment and limited capacities of Ukraine’s manufacturing and repair infrastructure meant that the losses of 2014 and 2015 battles could only partly be replaced, and even then only by inferior equipment.
+On the one hand, Ukraine did benefit from massive stockpiles of relatively modern weapons left over from the Soviet era.
+They gave a seemingly inexhaustible supply of weapons and spare parts to flesh out existing units and assemble new ones.
+In practice, however, neglect of the stored equipment and the limited capacities of Ukraine’s manufacturing and repair infrastructure meant that the losses incurred during the battles of 2014 and 2015 could only partly be replaced, and even then only with inferior equipment.
 While Ukraine does have the ability to manufacture heavy and light armored vehicles, it cannot do so in large quantities or without continued supply of certain subsystems from Russia.
 Indigenously developed vehicles like the Oplot MBT or BTR-3 and -4 APCs seem mainly intended for export to earn badly needed hard currency.
 Domestic modifications of existing vehicles like the T-64BU Bulat MBT have been discontinued due to the combination of high costs and enduring problems.
 So as a result of five years of intermittent warfare Ukraine’s tank and APC fleets are smaller, older, more heterogeneous, and more worn out than they were at the beginning of conflict.
 The shortage of heavy equipment has forced Kiev to resort to organizing motorized brigades with hardly any armored vehicles at all.

-For that reason, the seven brigades of the Airmobile Forces, the elite of the Ukrainian military have seen relatively little fighting on the Donbass.
-These brigades were built on the basis of Ukraine’s Airborne Forces units, with adaptations to modern warfare including provision of heavy equipment such as T-80BV tanks, BTR-3 and -4 wheeled infantry fighting vehicles replacing the Soviet-era BMDs, and of course self-propelled artillery battalions, also contain a considerably higher proportion of contract as opposed to conscript soldiers, are without any doubt the most effective units Kiev commands.
+For that reason, the seven brigades of the Airmobile Forces, the elite of the Ukrainian military have seen relatively little fighting in the Donbass.
+These brigades were built on the basis of Ukraine’s Airborne Forces units, with adaptations to modern warfare including provision of heavy equipment such as T-80BV tanks, BTR-3 and -4 wheeled infantry fighting vehicles replacing the Soviet-era BMDs, and of course self-propelled artillery battalions.
+They also contain a considerably higher proportion of contract as opposed to conscript soldiers, are without any doubt the most effective units that Kiev commands.
 They are also quite visible during parades and exercises attended by Western observers.
 But instead of being on the front lines, two of the seven brigades are stationed close to Kiev, while the rest are spread relatively evenly across Ukraine’s regions, even Western ones where there is little danger of fighting, suggesting their role is mainly internal security.
-While their ostensible military role is to serve a “fire brigade” role in the event of an LPR/DPR breakout and possibly even a direct Russian intervention, the fact only one of seven brigades is anywhere near the Donbass at any one time suggests their main task is to guard against potential seizures of power by National Guard or other militants.
+While their ostensible military purpose is to serve in a “fire brigade” role in the event of an LPR/DPR breakout and possibly even a direct Russian intervention, the fact that only one of the seven brigades is anywhere near the Donbass at any one time suggests that their main task is to guard against the potential seizure of power by the National Guard or other militants.